Are you ready to serve?

 - Many more …

-Can I be a Student Missionary in the United States or Canada?
+Can I be a volunteer in the United States or Canada?

 Yes, there are opportunities right here at home.
 They are referred to as “task force” workers.
 The application process is the same, but there is no fundraising for TF positions.